Dental Practice Software Development Company

 No automated recall system for overdue hygiene appointments, so patients disappear after treatment

 A patient who completes a crown and doesn't return for their 6-month hygiene recall costs the practice far more than the treatment was worth.
-When recall is managed by postcards or a manual call list, it doesn't scale.
-Overdue patients build up unnoticed until a whole cohort of lapsed patients has already moved on to another practice.
+When recall runs on postcards or a manual call list, it doesn't scale.
+According to Dental Economics, the national average dental appointment no-show rate is 5–8%, and practices with rates above 12% generate 18% less revenue per operatory hour, costing a typical practice $60,000 to $105,000 annually in missed appointments.
+Overdue patients accumulate unnoticed until a whole cohort has already moved to another practice.
+The revenue loss is permanent.

 2. 02

 Manual claim submission introduces coding errors.
 Follow-up on unpaid claims requires staff to chase each carrier individually.
 Aged receivables grow and revenue recognition lags weeks behind the work performed.
-A claims management system that automates submission, tracks status, and surfaces unpaid claims for follow-up replaces the manual chase with a managed workflow.
+A claims management system that automates submission, tracks status, and surfaces unpaid claims for follow-up turns the manual chase into a managed workflow.

 3. 03